lindaayangg/DistracticWeb/README.md

-# DriveSmartWeb
+# DistracticWeb

-This is a web showcase for the Android App DriveSmart, which aims to minimize road accidents caused by distracted driving.
+This is a web showcase for the Android App Distractic, which aims to minimize road accidents caused by distracted driving.